Data Quality Metric Library

 Metric Purpose

 Confirm that the sealed network has recent visual road rating data.
+Due to the implementation of CCDC, this metric will no longer count towards the overall Data Quality score.

 Consequence of Poor Quality Data